Alessia, Chiara, Kristin & Silvia

 The ‘Danish question’?

-After the 2015 Denmark’s referendum, Denmark opted out of the area of freedom, security and justice (AFSJ).
-It happened because, according to Protocol 22 of the Lisbon Treaty, Denmark has the option to participate and, thus also not to participate.
-After, Europol and Denmark have signed an operational and strategic cooperation agreement to continue to protect citizens.
+The 2015 Denmark referendum concerned the conversion of Denmark’s participation in the area of freedom, security and justice (AFSJ), from a full opt-out to a partial one, with opt-ins on a case-by-case basis.
+Such conversion would have permitted Denmark to remain in Europol.
+However, the referendum was voted against.
+Afterwards, Europol and Denmark have signed an operational and strategic cooperation agreement to continue to protect citizens.
 And, most importantly, Denmark does not apply the Europol Regulation (recital 74 Europol Regulation).
 Thus, the problem concerning Denmark’s participation in the JPSG appeared before the first meeting of the JPSG in October 2017.
 On this occasion, some parliaments were opposed to Denmark’s involvement in the JPSG meetings.
 The Danish Parliament claimed it was unusual for a NP not to participate in the EU interparliamentary cooperation.
 For example, even the parliaments of non-signatories of the Fiscal Compact Treaty participated in the SECG Conference as full members.
 The EP legal service stated that neither the Treaties nor the Europol Regulation provide an answer to this issue.
 Therefore, Danish participation is a political decision that the JPSG itself must take.

 Denmark in JPSG’s working group